isomerpages/moe-bedoksouthsec/_information-for-sec-1-2023/Information for Sec 1 (2023).md

-**Important to note:** As our school is a Full Subject Based Banding (FSBB) school in 2023, all Secondary One students will not be assigned to classes based on traditional streams i.e. Express/ Normal Academic/ Normal Technical but will be mixed to allow for better social mixing.
+<b>Important to note:</b> As our school is a Full Subject Based Banding (FSBB) school in 2023, all Secondary One students will not be assigned to classes based on traditional streams i.e. Express/ Normal Academic/ Normal Technical but will be mixed to allow for better social mixing.